redouane-dev/github-hall-of-fame/README.md

 docker-compose -f docker-compose.local.yaml up -d  # The -d for detached mode
 ```

+**Note**: Local version uses [Nodemon](https://www.npmjs.com/package/nodemon) to automatically restart the server in case of file change, so you won't need to manual perform a restart.

 You may see in the logs of the server a message saying:
 ```
 Error creating database 'github: Error: connect ECONNREFUSED 172.20.0.4:8086
 ```
 ... which is normal since the server attempts a first connection to the InfluxDB service, but cannot find it since Influx takes some time to start.
-This will solve by itself as soon as the DB becomes available.
+This will resolve by itself as soon as the DB becomes available.

-Other well-known issue is the lack of permissions on the './persistence` directory that created at contianer creation, and that is used to persist data from InfluxDB and Grafana containers into local disk.
-To solve this, change permissions with:
+Another well-known issue is the lack of permissions on the `./persistence` directory created at contianer startup, which is used to persist data from InfluxDB and Grafana containers into local disk.
+To solve this, grant permissions with:
 ```bash
 sudo chmod -R a+rwx persistence
 ```